jaked/ambassadortothecomputers.blogspot.com/_posts/2010-08-20-delimited-continuations.markdown

 [Representing Monads](http://www.diku.dk/hjemmesider/ansatte/andrzej/papers/RM-abstract.html),
 which reaches the same conclusion, with a lot more rigor.
-In that work `start`/`direct` are called `reify`, and `await`/`read` are called `reflect`. `Reflect` seems to be close to the implementations above, but in `reify` the paper uses the monadic `bind` and `return` rather than creating an uninitialized monadic value and later setting it.
-The delimited continuation operators are a little different; I'm not sure how to achieve the same thing here.
+In that work `start`/`direct` are called `reify`, and `await`/`read` are called `reflect`. `Reflect` is close to the implementations above, but in `reify` the paper marks the stack inside a function passed to `bind` rather than creating an uninitialized monadic value and later setting it.

+This makes sense---inside `bind` an uninitialized monadic value is created, then set from the result of the function passed to `bind`.
+So we are partially duplicating `bind` in the code above.
+If we mark the stack in the right place we should be able to use `bind` directly.
+It is hard to see how to make the details work out, however, since `Lwt.bind` and `Froc.bind` each have some cases where uninitialized values are not created.

 (You can find the complete code for Lwt fibers [here](http://github.com/jaked/lwt-equeue/tree/master/src/lwt-fiber) and direct-style `froc` [here](http://github.com/jaked/froc/tree/master/src/froc-direct).)

+(revised 10/22)